Part 3 - AI regulation in the US

 This is Part 3 of 'Regulation of AI

 The Trump Order is framed as eliminating unnecessarily burdensome requirements put in place by the Biden Order that hindered the US' ability to innovate and requires US departments to rescind any policies and actions taken under the Biden Order that are "inconsistent with enhancing America's leadership in AI".
-The Trump Order also calls for the development of an AI action plan within 180 days.
+In July 2025, the White House released its strategic action plan on AI.
+The action plan is broad in scope and emphasises deregulation, infrastructure development and coordinated federal strategy.
+At the end of 2025, President Trump issued the Executive Order Ensuring a National Policy Framework for Artificial Intelligence (the EO), to seek to advance “a minimally burdensome national policy framework” for AI and to limit state-level AI regulation.

 Stay connected and subscribe to our latest insights and views